Welcome to LPD!

 Executive board meetings are held monthly on the first Wednesday and are open to all members.
 A monthly newsletter, The Grapevine, is sent to all the members and informs them of the monthly program, interest group meetings, and other activities.

 Funds are raised during the year for Scholarships, the AAUW Fund, and for Tech Trek – a one-week summer camp at local Universities.
+To learn how to donate click here.

 Membership – Your AAUW branch membership has been vital in helping advance gender and racial equity during this challenging time.
 The pandemic has been particularly devastating for women and people of color, but with your support we’ve pushed for much-needed COVID relief and paid-leave benefits, expanded voting access and education, and published important research on student debt and the power gap in colleges and universities.
 We rely on members like you to help us meet the challenges today’s women and girls face–and build a brighter future for everyone.
 Questions or more information, contact our membership chair.